LyingCortex/microwave-filter-synthesis-rust/README.md

 What is still in progress:

-- deeper generalized Chebyshev approximation fidelity beyond the current helper-backed path
+- broader validation of generalized Chebyshev approximation fidelity against literature and benchmark fixtures
-- coupling-matrix recovery from richer prototype artifacts
+- coupling-matrix recovery for every supported prototype case without falling back to the chain-style builder
-- broader advanced-topology coverage beyond folded and arrow
+- explicit topology rotation-sequence artifacts beyond the current folded, arrow, wheel, and section facades
 - more benchmark and regression fixtures

 ## Flow Coverage